nrfconnect/sdk-nrf/samples/wifi/radio_test/sample_description.rst

 .. note::

    All the FICR registers are stored in the one-time programmable (OTP) memory.
-   Consequently, the write commands are destructive, and once written, the contents of the OTP registers cannot be reprogrammed.
+   Consequently, the write commands are destructive.
+Once written, the contents of the OTP registers cannot be reprogrammed.

 Building and running
 ********************